LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/04-composition/README.md

 To sum it up association is a very generic term used to represent when one class uses the functionalities provided by another class.
 It is sayed it's a composition if one parent class object owns another child class object and that child class object cannot meaningfully exist without the parent class object.
 If it can then it is called aggregation.
 :::

-## Creating new Classes Through Composition
+## Creating new classes through composition

 You probable have already been using composition without realizing it.
 Consider the example below of a class Product that might be used in an online web shop as a model for products that are sold.